-Canadians had asked for an end to trophy hunting for a good reason: virtually all hunting of grizzly bears was trophy hunting, except for First Nations traditional hunting, which no one has opposed.
-The meat does not taste good to many hunters.
-So much is this so, that grizzly bears have previously been classed with non-game animals, such as wolverines, wolves and cougars.
-For years the wildlife regulations have explicitly allowed hunters to leave the meat on the ground and take only trophy parts.
+Thousands of people across Canada were celebrating the BC government’s new ban on trophy hunting of grizzly bears, when there came a rude awakening: hunting of grizzly bears will continue, under the claim of hunting for meat!
+This was a shock because, previously, virtually all hunting of grizzly bears was trophy hunting, except for First Nations traditional hunting (which no one has opposed).
+Many hunters say the meat is tough, greasy, and bad-tasting.
+Up until now the government has classified grizzly bears with non-game animals, such as wolverines, wolves and cougars; the wildlife regulations explicitly allowed hunters to leave the meat on the ground and take only trophy parts.